8ctopus/sciter-fontawesome/README.md

 ## known issues

-- on linux the fontawesome font cannot be installed
+- on linux the fontawesome font cannot be installed [\*](https://sciter.com/forums/topic/css-load-font-on-linux-fails/)

+    >> Current Linux implementation does not support this functionality.
+    >> GTK/Cairo has no means for that.
+    >> Please wait for Sciter 5.X.X.X where I am switching to Skia as a primary backend on Linux.

 ## how to convert fontawesome css to work with sciter